Elders of The Wica

 Dayonis was involved with the Bricket Wood Coven in the 1950's and replaced Doreen Valiente as the High Priestess after Doreen left.
 In the late 1950s, she emigrated to Canada and a few years ago gave a talk about her experiences in the Craft.

 I feel that this page would not be complete without Donna Gardner, wife of Gerald.
 Whilst the traditional viewpoint is that Donna was not involved in Gardner's Craft activities.
-I believe that she would at times, participate in rituals.
-She was the High Priestess for Charles Clark's own initiation.
+I believe that she would at times, participate in rituals but wanted to be kept out of the media.
+She was the High Priestess for Charles Clark's own initiation and whilst there is evidence that she was not involved, some evidence supporting a Craft involvement can be found.

 When time gives me some, I would like to write up my research into Donna Gardner and her involvement in the Wica.